-1. True Positive (TP): The counter recorded a movement, and a fish was observed during video validation.

-- 2. False Positive (FP): The counter recorded a movement, but a fish was not observed during video validation. - 3.
+- 1. True Positive (TP): The counter recorded a movement, and a fish was observed during video validation. - 2.
+False Positive (FP): The counter recorded a movement, but a fish was not observed during video validation. - 3.
 False Negative (FN): The counter did not record a movement, but a fish was observed during video validation.

 Typically, TP, FP, and FN rates are determined by randomly validating video segments; however, due to relatively small Bull Trout populations in the Chowade River and Cypress Creek, we used a multi-step validation process to maximize validation efficiency.
-First, we performed a targeted validation of all counter up and down records to determine the true number of TPs and FPs.
-Each counter record was validated by watching the corresponding video data and one minute before and after.
-We then performed an additional random validation to estimate a FN rate, which was expanded to the full study period to estimate total FNs.
+First, we performed a targeted validation of all counter up and down records to determine the number of TPs and FPs.
+Each counter record was validated by watching the corresponding video data one minute before to one minute after the counter record.
+We then performed additional random validation to estimate a FN rate, which was expanded to the full study period to estimate the total number of FNs.
+From 2016 to 2019, we validated ~15% of video data during random validation.
+Since 2020, we decreased our validation effort to 10% (~67% of previous validation efforts) but increased the proportion of night video being validated.
+The resulting protocol decreased validation time but maintained a similar number of total records validated, resulting in minimal impacts to estimation precision (Putt et al. 2021).